kdevar/basket-products/README.md

 make
 ```

-If everything has gone well, you should find the app at [http://localhost:8080](http://localhost:8080)
+If everything has gone well, you should find the app at [http://localhost:8080](http://localhost:8080) *(remember to turn on the VPN)*